GAB5TER/insight-ui/README.md

 ## Note

-For more details about the [Insight API](https://github.com/dashevo/insight-api) configuration and end-points, go to [Insight API GitHub repository](https://github.com/dashevo/insight-api).
+For more details about the [Insight API](https://github.com/GAB5TER/insight-api) configuration and end-points, go to [Insight API GitHub repository](https://github.com/GAB5TER/insight-api).

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Dash GitHub repository](https://github.com/dashevo/insight-ui).
+Contributions and suggestions are welcomed at the [Insight UI Galactrum GitHub repository](https://github.com/GAB5TER/insight-ui).

 ## License